 WFC Sexual Assault Crisis Services Program is seeking a Bilingual/Bicultural Counselor Advocate.
+Position is based in our Meriden office.
 This is a full time hourly position and does include benefits.
 The position generally works 35 hours per week and may be required to work additional hours as organization demands require.
 Position requires a flexible schedule, including some evenings, holidays, and weekends as required to perform job duties.
+Compensation includes hourly rate of $21.00 plus stipend pay for all hotline shifts.

 Provides support and advocacy for Latino and Spanish speaking victims/survivors of sexual assault and provide training and education on sexual assault issues.

-- Bachelor Degree in human service discipline required
+- Bachelor’s Degree in human service discipline required

 - One-year experience in sexual assault field or two years of professional experience in human service field required